 As we can see, the first address is

-16384, the start of the Spectrum’s display file, which at the time that we created the Z80 snapshot, was the Cyclone main menu.
+16384 in decimal), the start of the Spectrum's display file, which at the time that we created the Z80 snapshot, was the main menu.

-It’s actually possible to tell Skoolkit to output all addresses as either
+It's possible to tell Skoolkit to output all addresses as either

 DECIMAL or as

 HEXADECIMAL values.
-The Skoolkit examples use decimal, but often you’ll find examples of assembly code using hex.
-I’m not sure yet if working in hex is a better choice, so for the moment I’ll make my life easier by sticking with decimal.
+The Skoolkit examples use decimal, but often you'll find examples of assembly code using hex.
+Working with assembly instructions in hex is definitely worth the effort to become comfortable in them.
+I highly recommend it.

 The process of disassembling a game with Skoolkit consists or two core steps: